Skip to content

 View formula and source

-Source: AAA "AAA Electric Vehicle Range Testing" (2019) and Geotab "Temperature Impact on EV Range" fleet analysis (2024)
+Source: AAA "AAA Electric Vehicle Range Testing" (February 2019, SAE J1634) and Geotab EV range fleet analyses (2023–2025)

 Regional comparison chart of EV winter range loss at average January temperatures across six US states.Temperature vs Range Retention100%80%60%40%-20°C-10°C0°C10°C20°C30°CAmbient Temperature32°FPreheat benefitWithout preheatWith preheat